Contracts are a big deal in modern business.

 As companies grow and become more departmentalized, the CLM process tends to morph into a more complex workflow.

-Below, you’ll find an example of a contract cycle that contains the most common steps within the contract management process.
+Below, we’ll walk through the most common steps in the contract management process.

 Stage 1.
 Request